jeffijoe/jQuery-Validator/README.md

-            - [object] invalidObject: If passed is false, an invalidObject is also passed, containing all the validation messages for that field, as well as the field itself.
+            - [object] invalidObject: If passed is false, an invalidObject is also passed, containing all the validation messages for that field, as well as the field itself (see invalidInputs below, the properties are the same).

     Return:
         - [bool/object] True/false, or Object - depending on the configuration.
             - [bool] valid: Was all inputs valid?

-            - [object] validInputs: Collection of inputs that passed validation.
+            - [array] validInputs: Collection of inputs that passed validation.
+                - [object] invalidObject: An object containing the element that failed validation, as well as the error messages.
+                    - [object] elem: The input field (wrapped with jQuery) that failed validation.
+                    - [array of string] messages: The error messages.

-            - [object] invalidInputs: Collection of inputs that failed validation.
+            - [array] invalidInputs: Collection of inputs that failed validation.
             - [array of string] messages: Array of error messages

             - [object] elem: jQuery Input Field